HBO launches its first ever digital pride campaign, Human By Orientation

 What: LGBTQIA+ Pride Month

-Why we care: HBO repurposed its famous acronym—Home Box Office—to Human by Orientation, in celebration of LGBTQIA+ Pride.
+Why we care: HBO repurposed its famous acronym—Home Box Office—to Human By Orientation, in celebration of LGBTQIA+ Pride.
 The media giant launched its first-ever digital Pride event on the Human By Orientation website on Monday.

 The website is described as “a safe space for the LGBTQIA+ plus community and allies to gather, recharge, and spread joy— celebrating their queerest, proudest selves.”
 People can sign up and RSVP for free daily virtual events, from DJ sets to a drag brunch hosted by the cast of HBO’s We’re Here to queer comedy nights, and more.
 Some of pop culture’s most impactful queer voices, such as Janelle Monáe, Todrick Hall, Cameron Esposito, Kim Petras, will be featured.